reidmorrison/iostreams/README.md

 Production Ready, but API is subject to breaking changes until V1 is released.

-#### Ruby 2.6 Support

-Note that Ruby 2.6 is not currently supported when processing CSV files.
-All other stream types work.
-Ruby 2.6 completely changed the CSV library, but still failed to make an efficient API available for processing a single line of CSV data.

-Looking for a CSV parsing library that supports:
-- Highly performant single line CSV parsing into an array of strings.
-- Human readable CSV files that are not necessarily conformant to the CSV specification but are still valid according to the spirit of CSV.
-  For example:
-  - `"Invalid spaces after",     "the comma.", "Yet, still valid for processing purposes."`
-- Works on Ruby v2.2 through v2.6.

-Track the status of Ruby 2.6 Support on: [Github](https://github.com/rocketjob/iostreams/issues/4)

 ## Features

 Supported file / stream types: